lamaks3/Text-Color-Measurement/README.md

-Written in C#, cross-platform support
+Written in C#, cross-platform support.
 The program allows you to create a PNG image based on the colors found in the text from a .txt file.

 How the program works: